mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *(Stands, energized)*
 >
 > *"Together, we'll find the Third Component.
 It's beneath the ocean, in the ruins of House Deepwater's sanctuary.
 Difficult, but not impossible.
-Once we have all three, we'll demand an audience with King Thandris VII.
+Once we have all three, we'll demand an audience with King Aldric IV.
 Give him one chance—just ONE—to confess his grandfather's crimes and reform the system.
 If he refuses... we activate the World-Splitter.
 Reshape the world by force."*

 **Consequences:**
 - Party becomes Unbound allies